Rob-McCormack/EC-Flat50Bench/README.md

 A unique property of EC is the **Inversion of Advantage**.

 - **In Chess:** A **competent** player given a material handicap (e.g., an extra Queen) or the ability to **cheat** (e.g., illegally promoting a pawn) is statistically guaranteed to defeat even a superhuman engine.
 Advantage is monotonic; more power = higher win rate.

 - **In EC:** A player starting with extra Kings or **cheating to gain material** does not gain a guaranteed win.
 Instead, they provide the adversary with high-value targets for **Mutual Removal** or **Bilateral Swap**.
-The "cheating" player simply creates a larger lever for the opponent to use against them.
+The "_cheating_" player simply creates a larger lever for the opponent to use against them.

 This suggests that EC violates the **Monotonicity Principle**: having "more" is not strictly "better," rendering standard evaluation functions (which assume monotonicity) structurally invalid.

 ### The Causal 3-Vector

 In standard games, a move has a scalar payoff (e.g., $+1$).
 In EC, a capture exists as a **3-Vector** of mutually exclusive deterministic futures:

 $$\text{Credit}(a_t) = \langle \text{Play On}, \text{Removal}, \text{Swap} \rangle \approx \langle +1.0, +0.1, -1.0 \rangle$$

 Immediately after the action, the adversary collapses this vector to its worst component.
 Standard RL assumes actions have persistent scalar shadows; EC proves that in systems with **Adversarial Causal Decoupling**, the shadow is crushed before the gradient can update. **This creates a permanent Signal-to-Noise Ratio (SNR) collapse that blinds the optimizer.**